valueoutput-team/urlynk-android/README.md

 1. **Publish** a test build to the Play Console testing track like Internal Testing.
 2. **Add** App Signing key certificate (SHA-256 fingerprint) in the URLynk app settings. <br>
-   `Path: Play Console → Test and release → App Integrity → Play app signing → Settings`
+   `Path: Play Console → Test and release → App Integrity → Play app signing → Settings → App Signing key certificate (SHA-256 fingerprint)`
 3. **Wait** at least 5 minutes to allow the Digital Asset Links JSON to propagate.
 4. **Verify** deep link setup in Play Console: `Grow users → Deep links` <br>
    You should see the status **All links working** and your `intent-filter` data listed under App configuration web links.